zabbix/zabbix/src/go/plugins/oracle/README.md

 GRANT SELECT ON V_$SYSTEM_PARAMETER TO zabbix_mon;
 ```

 **Important!
-These privileges grant `SELECT_CATALOG_ROLE` to the monitoring user, which, in turn, gives access to thousands of tables in the database.**
+These privileges grant the monitoring user `SELECT_CATALOG_ROLE`, which, in turn, gives access to thousands of tables in the database.**
-This role is required to access `V$RESTORE_POINT` dynamic performance view.
+This role is required to access the `V$RESTORE_POINT` dynamic performance view.
-However, there are ways to go around this, if `SELECT_CATALOG_ROLE` assigned to a monitoring user is an issue.
+However, there are ways to go around this, if the `SELECT_CATALOG_ROLE` assigned to a monitoring user raises any security issues.
 One way to do this is using **pipelined table functions**:

-  1. Log into your database as `SYS` user or make sure that your administration user has the required privileges to execute the steps below;
+  1. Log into your database as the `SYS` user or make sure that your administration user has the required privileges to execute the steps below;

-  2. Create types for table function:
+  2. Create types for the table function:

       ```sql
       CREATE OR REPLACE TYPE zbx_mon_restore_point_row AS OBJECT (